lam123abclam/njRat_Master/README.md

 # njRat_Master

+Download and use.
-Download and use.This file has no virus, you can scan it
+This file has no virus, you can scan it